 The Election Financing Act requires public disclosure of leadership contestants' finances.
 This enhances the fairness and transparency of the process political parties use to choose their leaders.

-The NDP will hold a leadership contest on September 16, 2017.
+The NDP held a leadership contest on September 16, 2017.
 See details.

 The Liberal Party will hold a leadership contest on October 21, 2017.
 See details.